camelCase12/Graphing3D/README.md

 # Graphing3D
-Graphing using C# built-in graphics
+Graphing using C# shape libraries.
+Math for linear transformations is completely custom.

 Space to move up, shift to move down, W,A,S,D for directional movement, arrow keys to control camera direction.